existenzquantor/hera2/README.md

-Ongoing work towards a Prolog reimplementation of HERA
+Ongoing work towards a Prolog reimplementation of HERA.
+Depends on the causality library found here: https://github.com/existenzquantor/causality .